AndrewRoddy/Gomodoro/README.md

 - [ ] Have it sync data from patreon account (free memberr)
 - [ ] Save paused, break mode, chosen color, patreon data all in the local memory

---- Start advertising here ---

 Animations
-- [ ] Have starting from zero circle animation on reload
+- [ ] Have starting from zero circle animation on reload / initial load

 - [ ] **Move project to Ionic for Mobile**
 - [ ] Create text logo
-- [ ] Create app icon
+- [X] Create app icon
 - [ ] Fully rework desktop layout for mobile first
     - Mobile should look exactly like desktop does in mobile mode
 - [ ] Publish mobile app in beta

-- [ ] Create a coins mechanic
-- [ ] Add exp mechanic
-- [ ] Create some kind of pet system
-    - [ ] Pets are gotten from a Crossy Road like Prize Machine
-    - [ ] Include leveling up / evolving pets with "coins"
-    - [ ] Include a shiny mechanic 1/8000 chance

-- [ ] **Full Mobile Release**
+- [ ] **Mobile Release**
 - [ ] Create "live" lockscreen widget that shows current time working
-- [ ] Implement 3js as the timer
-- [ ] Create break time split algorithm
-    - Algorithm that automatically slowly decreases break time per hour worked (start 2:1 end at 5:1)

-- [ ] Create apple watch app (in a different repo)
+- [ ] Create dynamic island integration
+- [ ] Every 6 hours send notification asking if the user is still there.
+    - This is to prevent accidentally leaving it on for days

 ### To Do : Complete
 - [X] `10.19.2025` Added dark mode and light mode iOS Support